vertexproject/synapse/docs/synapse/userguides/design_analytical_model.rst

 partially recorded.

 As the scope of analysis within Synapse increases, it is essential to recognize these gaps as a potential shortcoming that may need to be addressed.
+Options include:

-Options include establishing policy around which assessments and observations (and associated tags) are essential or even required, and which are secondary ("as time allows").
-Another approach is to designate individual analysts or teams to be responsible for particular tasks and associated tags - often matching their expertise, such as "malware analysis".
-Where automation can be leveraged, Synapse’s tools such as triggers, cron jobs, or macros may also help to ensure consistency.
+- Establish policy around which assessments and observations (and associated tags) are essential or "required", and which are secondary ("as time allows").

+- Designate individual analysts or teams to be responsible for particular tasks and associated tags - often matching their expertise, such as "malware analysis".

+- Leverage Synapse’s tools such as triggers, cron jobs, or macros to apply tags in cases where this can be automated.
+  Automation also helps to ensure tags are applied consistently.
 (See :ref:`storm-ref-automation` for a more detailed discussion of Synapse's automation tools.)